tedwards2412/samplex/README.md

 # samplex
-Package of useful sampling algorithms written in MLX.
+Package of useful sampling algorithms written in MLX